 Read more about Vibe vs. Samsung Flip 2 on our comparison page.

-A relative newcomer to the space, the Vibe touchscreen smartboard was designed from scratch by an independent technology company to fill a gap left behind by Samsung, Microsoft, and Google.
+A relative newcomer to the space, the Vibe Board was designed from scratch by an independent technology company to fill a gap left behind by Samsung, Microsoft, and Google.
 It has similar capabilities to its competitors, with manufacturer-agnostic app integrations and a more competitive price tag to boot.

 With a robust suite of built-in integrations that includes Google Drive, Dropbox, OneDrive, Slack, Microsoft Teams, Zoom, WebEx, Asana, and more, users will find that Vibe slots in nicely with existing workflows.

 Vibe is also a powerful multitasker that seamlessly shifts between apps.
-Compatible with many USB webcams, Vibe allows teams to video conference with 3rd party apps and share the whiteboard screen in real-time.
-This could be a game-changer for remote teams.
+Whether you’re using Vibe’s AI Smart Camera or one of the many compatible USB webcams, Vibe allows teams to video conference with 3rd party apps and share the whiteboard screen with split-screen mode.
+Vibe also supports screencasting from computer and mobile devices to the board, regardless of the device manufacturer.
+This is a game-changer for remote teams!

 Why you should consider Vibe

-Different smart boards are designed to suit different business needs.
-Finding the right smart board comes down to balancing features and capabilities with the budget.
+Different smart whiteboards are designed to suit different business needs.
+Finding the right smart whiteboard comes down to balancing the features and capabilities you need with the budget you can afford.

-That being said, Vibe’s modest price tag, endless canvas, and simple workflow integrations are likely to suit most users, especially small- to mid-sized marketing and design agencies, startups, and tech firms.
+That being said, Vibe’s modest price tag, limitless canvas, and simple workflow integrations are likely to suit most users, especially small- to mid-sized marketing and design agencies, startups, and tech firms.

 With Vibe, sharing ideas with collaborators — in-house, across town, or around the globe — has never been easier.
 Vibe is the perfect addition to any collaborative workspace.
 For companies that thrive thanks to a network of remote collaborators, it’s a must-have device.